 Assess your eligibility for government support

 The first step you need to take is to find out if you’re eligible for government support.
-To do this, you’ll need to be assessed by an Aged Care Assessment Team or ACAT (known as Aged Care Assessment Services or ACAS in Victoria).
+To do this, you’ll need an ACAT assessment - in other words, to be assessed by an Aged Care Assessment Team or ACAT (known as Aged Care Assessment Services or ACAS in Victoria).